Rootmeta/rootmeta/README.md

 The verify code is in the backend project, path to /meta_CommunityServer/src/com/meta/community/handler/AccountHandler.java.

-Any doubt? be free to contact us: team@rootmeta.xyz.
+Any doubt?
+Be free to contact us: team@rootmeta.xyz.

 <!--